junxit/us-congress-bills-117/metadata.md

 - 2021-03-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 14.
 - 2021-04-14 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S1950; text: CR S1950)
 - 2021-04-14 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S1950; text: CR S1950)
+- 2021-04-15 — Held at the desk.
+- 2021-04-15 — Message on Senate action sent to the House.
+- 2021-04-15 — Received in the House.
+- 2022-03-30 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-03-30 — Considered as unfinished business. (consideration: CR H3996-3997)
+- 2022-03-30 — Considered under suspension of the rules. (consideration: CR H3988-3989)
+- 2022-03-30 — DEBATE - The House proceeded with forty minutes of debate on S. 400.
+- 2022-03-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-03-30 — Mr. DeFazio moved to suspend the rules and pass the bill, as amended.
+- 2022-03-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 4, 1 Present (Roll no. 91). (text: CR H3988)
+- 2022-03-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 4, 1 Present (Roll no. 91).(text: CR H3988)